CSIA Level 1

 For available dates, see the Whistler Blackcomb website.

 Choose the Teaching Children Module with your Level 1 course.
 It is a prerequisite for working at WB.
-It also gives you 10 CSIA credits (not internal WBcredits) that you need to move along the pathway towards Level 2.

 Have a look at the video below to get an idea of the level 1 standard of skiing.
 The first example would not meet the skiing standards as it is not completely parallel.
 The second example would be a strong pass and is a good example of intermediate parallel skiing.
 Pay attention to: